Softorage/undervolt-go/README.md

    - You can download the Graphical Interface version (Pro version) or the CLI version.
    - The GUI version can also run the CLI commands.
 The commands need to be passed to `undervolt-go-pro`
 2. Extract the archive.
 You should now have the following files:
-   1. undervolt-go or undervolt-go-pro
+   1. `undervolt-go` or `undervolt-go-pro`
-   2. install-undervolt.sh
+   2. `install-undervolt.sh`
-   3. uninstall-undervolt.sh
+   3. `uninstall-undervolt.sh`
-   4. update-undervolt.sh
+   4. `update-undervolt.sh`
-   5. icon.png (in case of Pro version)
+   5. `icon.png` (in case of Pro version)
+3. Open Terminal and navigate to the directory containing the undervolt-go or undervolt-go-pro executable.
+You can often simply launch Terminal in the active folder with a right-click.
-3. Simply make install-undervolt.sh executable (or update-undervolt.sh if you already have Undervolt Go installed on your system):
+4. Simply make `install-undervolt.sh` executable (or `update-undervolt.sh` if you already have Undervolt Go installed on your system):
    - `chmod +x install-undervolt.sh`
-   - or you can right click install-undervolt.sh, go to Properties, and in the Permissions tab, tick 'Make executable'
+   - or you can right click `install-undervolt.sh`, go to Properties, and in the Permissions tab, tick 'Make executable'
-4. If you have built the binary by yourselves, replace the downloaded undervolt-go with your undervolt-go (or undervolt-go-pro for that matter)
+5. If you have built the binary by yourselves, replace the downloaded undervolt-go with your undervolt-go (or undervolt-go-pro for that matter)
-5. Run install-undervolt.sh (or update-undervolt.sh) with sudo (it's always recommended to check the script by opening it in a text editor before executing it)
+6. Run `install-undervolt.sh` (or `update-undervolt.sh`) with sudo (it's always recommended to check the script by opening it in a text editor before executing it)
    `sudo ./install-undervolt.sh`

 ## Usage